Let's learn something new about design!

 I feel most rewarded when I am able to help others overcome challenges and reach “aha” moments.
 I’ve found that the best way for me to do this is by listening and bridging knowledge gaps through a multimedia language.
 To stay relevant, and have fun, I make sure to also push myself to learn, explore and experiment with new formats.

-You can find Per as @axbom on Twitter.
+You can find Per as @axbom on Twitter and @axbom on Mastodon.

 Backstage newsletter